How can my muse want subject to invent,

 The pain be mine, but thine shall be the praise.

-Sonnet 38: Translation to modern English
+Sonnet 38 in modern English

 How could I lack a subject to write my poems about while you are alive; you who pours your own sweet self – too excellent a subject for lesser poets to deal with – into my verse?
-Oh give yourself the credit if anything of mine strikes you as being worth reading.
+Oh, give yourself the credit if anything of mine strikes you as being worth reading.
 For who is so inarticulate that he can’t write to you when you yourself provide the creative spark?
 You could be the tenth muse, worth ten times more than the usual nine invoked by poets.
 And let whoever calls on you write eternal verses that will outlive the ages.
 If my poor efforts please the demanding readers of these modern times the hard work of that will be mine but you will have the praise.